Divi5Lab

 5. Does anyone validate the file?
 This is the question almost nobody asks and the one that predicts whether your evening ends with a shipped page or a support thread.
 Our pipeline runs every layout through a deterministic validator against Divi 5's real module schema — same file, same verdict, every time — and files that fail never get published.
 If another source offers a comparable guarantee, take it seriously.

-• Never pay for what the free tier already does.
-A paid single section that's just "nicer" than the free ones isn't a category of product we sell, and you shouldn't buy it elsewhere either.
+• Never pay for a layout anywhere that a free equivalent would do.
+A paid single section that's just marginally different from a free one isn't a category of product we sell, and it's worth being skeptical of it elsewhere too.

 The one-sentence version